Rlee13/M4I/README.md

 # M4I

 IronPython interface classes to MathNet.Numerics.
 The intention is to quickly port numpy matrices to IronPython (and allow the use of python slices objects).
+There is no intention to have a 1-to-1 with numpy.

 Implements (among others) 3x3 Matrix (MatrixD3), 4x4 Matrix (MatrixD4) and m x n Matrix (MatrixDMN).
-Allows working with python's slice objects, i.e. one can do
+Allows working with python's slice objects, i.e. one can do:

 ```python
 print(S[1:2, 1:2])